Articles in English

 This reference will help you understand the basics of articles and learn the kinds of articles in English.
 Article rules are an important part of the English language because we use them to identify nouns.

 Without articles, it would be difficult to determine which nouns are being referred to in a sentence.
-Moreover, articles help us to express the meaning of a sentence more clearly.
+Moreover, articles help us express the meaning of a sentence more clearly.

 What is an Article

 Article meaning can be definite or indefinite.
-A definite article (the) is used to refer to a specific noun while an indefinite article (a or an) is used for nonspecific nouns.
+A definite article (the) is used to refer to a specific noun, while an indefinite article (a or an) is used for nonspecific nouns.
 Article example: in the sentence "I saw the cat," the definite article "the" is used to refer to a specific cat you know.
 In the sentence "I saw a cat," the indefinite article "a" is used to refer to any cat in general.

 Let's go through more details to help you understand articles in English grammar.